|

 The Crazy Lobster and The Sleepless Lobster Restaurants - For folks who want fresh seafood (especially lobster), and steak without paying for pomp and frill, try one of these fun places.
 The seafood is fresh, the Angus New York steaks some of the best around, and the cooks know their stuff.
 Los Cabos Guide - Restaurant and Dining Review - May 2007 - by David Mandich

-El Comal de la Buena Comida Mexicana - Away from the street racket and safeguarded within a blooming, lush backyard in the historic center of San Jose del Cabo, lies a jewel of truly Mexican cuisine, El Comal.
+El Comal de la Buena Comida Mexicana - San Jose del Cabo - Away from the street racket and safeguarded within a blooming, lush backyard in the historic center of San Jose del Cabo, lies a jewel of truly Mexican cuisine, El Comal.
 This spot takes full advantage of Los Cabos’ year-round alfresco dining opportunities, with its large, candlelit patio, under a canopy of colorful bougainvilleas and scented fruit trees.
 Los Cabos Guide - Restaurant and Dining Review - July 27, 2006 - by Anna Urbanik.

 El Coral Restaurant - A very nice surprise awaits those that would like to experience authentic Mexican food, superb seafood, and delicious steaks.
 Established in 1975, El Coral was the first restaurant in Cabo San Lucas and is still going strong.
 Los Cabos Guide - Restaurant and Dining Review - August 3, 2006 by Sandra Berry.

-French Riviera - “The art of fine cuisine: that is my passion,” claims, with a note of pride and excitement in his voice French Master Chef Jacques Chretien, owner of French Riviera Restaurant.
+French Riviera - San Jose del Cabo - “The art of fine cuisine: that is my passion,” claims, with a note of pride and excitement in his voice French Master Chef Jacques Chretien, owner of French Riviera Restaurant.
 After following this passion for twenty years through some of the most exclusive culinary establishments in France, Belgium and Mexico, Chretien found the perfect location to settle down.
 Over six years ago he and his wife Sophie opened their very own restaurant right here in Cabo San Lucas.
 Los Cabos Guide - Restaurant and Dining Review - March 20, 2007 - by Anna Urbanik.